ThatTilux/pyTECController/README.md

    docker start tec-data-redis
    ```
 2. Optional: Connect the TEC control boards via USB.
 If none are connected, the software will run with some dummy data.
-3. Start this software by navigating into the root directory of this software and executing the start file:
+3. Start this software by navigating into the root directory and executing the start file:
    ```
    .\start.bat
    ```